PacketFire/packetfire_site/content/post/concourse-dev-environment.md

 CMD ["/usr/local/bin/start.sh"]
 ```

 We will create a small alpine image to generate our keys.
-We will then invoke the bash script provided by the concourse team to generate our keys.
+Then we will invoke a bash script provided by the concourse team that will generate our keys.

 ```sh
 #!/bin/sh